 Hands-on Gear Review

 The Black Diamond Fitzroy is an extremely strong, spacious two person or tightish three-person single wall expedition tent.
-Four moderate quality Easton poles setup from the inside and cross seven times while waterproof-breathable three-layer ePTFE membrane provides durable protection from the elements.
+Four quality Easton poles setup from the inside and cross seven times, while a waterproof breathable three-layer ePTFE membrane provides durable protection from the elements.

 Ease of Setup

 The tent weighs as little as 68 oz. or 6 lb.
 4 oz, but most folks will find a packed weight of around 7 lbs 1 oz.
 This is much heavier than other two-person single wall tents and also heavier than several ultra bomber double wall tents!!
 For example, the also rock solid, (but not quite as rock solid) Mountain Hardwear EV 2 weighs more than a pound less.
 The Mountain Hardwear Direkt 2 weighs less than half as much as the Fitzroy.
-And the Hilleberg Jannu weighs the same and provides a lot more versatility and a touch more comfort.
+And the double wall Hilleberg Jannu weighs the same and provides a lot more versatility and a touch more comfort.
 All that said, for the extra weight, the Fitzory is stronger and provides more weather protection than all of these models.

 OutdoorGearLab Member Reviews

 *You help support OutdoorGearLab's product testing and reviews by purchasing from our retail partners.

 Helpful Buying Tips

 Other Gear by Black Diamond